daltare/example-census-race-ethnicity-calculation/README.md

 ### Publishing

-This docuemnt is published as a site on GitHub pages, following the instructions [here](https://quarto.org/docs/publishing/github-pages.html).
+This document is published as a site on GitHub pages, following the instructions [here](https://quarto.org/docs/publishing/github-pages.html).
 In particular:

 -   Start here to set up the `gh-pages` branch in Git / GitHub and format `.gitignore` to ignore rendered directories
 -   Then follow instructions [here](https://quarto.org/docs/publishing/github-pages.html#github-action) to set up a GitHub Action for publication